 India, a conglomeration of different states with unique health care systems must deal with the new threat of COVID-19, an emergency which probably no one alive now has a previous experience with.
 Health care workers who are at the centre of this whirlpool are under tremendous pressure to put on their PPE and mask all their fear, anxiety and uncertainty underneath.
 In the course of the pandemic, a state in India witnesses threatening attacks on doctors and their dead bodies.
 Logistics do not go hand in hand with ethics.
 It is a state’s ultimate priority to protect their health workers and keep them away from worrying about all their dutiful dilemmas especially ethics.

-A patient with Acute Respiratory Distress Syndrome require 15-20 days of prolonged intubation and mechanical ventilation, with several hours in prone position and a very patient and prolonged weaning process(1).This is in a common scenario in any hospital with ventilator and ICU setting.
+A patient with Acute Respiratory Distress Syndrome (ARDS) requires 15-20 days of prolonged intubation and mechanical ventilation, with several hours in prone position and a very patient and prolonged weaning process(1).This is in a common scenario in any hospital with ventilator and ICU setting.
 The system becomes stretched on receiving ARDS cases due to Covid-19 in gushing numbers with a threatening secondary attack rate, unpredictable clinical course and outcomes.
 Mathematical models have predicted figures for estimated percentages of hospitalisation among infections and those who will require ventilation support among the infected (2).

-In a source constrained setting and increasing reports of hierarchical PPE distribution, the moral and ethical considerations of a health care worker is highly shaken.
+In a resource constrained setting and increasing reports of hierarchical PPE distribution, the moral and ethical considerations of a health care worker is highly shaken.
 Among health care workers, airborne transmission is also expected for those working in aerosol settings like mechanical ventilation, nebulisation, providing CPR, Endotracheal intubation and placing a patient in prone position(3).

 Ethics takes a beat and bruise when fair allocation of resources is not possible with scarce health goods and services.
 The government reassures the adequacy of personal protective equipment in repeated press releases with soaring numbers of N95 masks procurement, as a parallel news column reads shipment of masks to Serbia from India.
 The ground scenario speaks a different story.
 Junior doctors and nurses are allowed to treat covid-19 patients in isolation wards and senior residents stay away from making even ward rounds.
 Italy called for and recruited retired doctors to see one by one succumbing to the disease; there will be one less blame on the government of this country when the mortality among senior doctors is not much seen in our setting.
 It is worrisome to see young soldiers die in a battle as the older ones receive laurels for winning it.
 In COVID-19 battle, unfortunately, morbidity and mortality is seen even among the younger population including health care workers.